 Jason was trained as a soldier to be ready for danger at any minute.
 In war, he was dealing with constant gunfire and IEDS, but back home, he couldn’t turn it off.
-He had been on thirty two medications, and therapy was not helping.
+He had been on 32 medications, and therapy was not helping.

 Axel the dog saved his life, and Jason, in turn, saved his.
 Axel was two weeks away from being put down when he was adopted and put to work as a service dog.